KobbyBawuah/Fullstack-Custom-AI-Chatbot/privateGPT/README.md

 pip3 install -r requirements.txt
 ```

-Then, download the LLM model and place it in a directory of your choice:
+Then, create a models directory in the privateGPT directory then download the LLM model and place it in that directory:
 - LLM: default to [ggml-gpt4all-j-v1.3-groovy.bin](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin).
 If you prefer a different GPT4All-J compatible model, just download it and reference it in your `.env` file.

 Copy the `example.env` template into `.env`